boardspace.net

 Hardware and Operating System

-Boardspace runs on a low end Unix VPS (virtual private server).
-That means that from the inside, it looks like it runs all alone on a Linux machine.
+Boardspace runs on a cloud based unix server.
+From the inside, it looks like it runs all alone on a Linux machine, but the actual hardware is allocated out of a large amorphous pool.
+This arrangement is very flexible in the sense that the amount of memory, cpu, disk and bandwidth can be turned up or down at will.
 Maintenance for the operating system, the real hardware, power, and network access are all handled by the service provider, Steadfast.net.
 The service has been excellent.
 The total cost of this package, including domain registration and other incidentals, is about $400/year.

 Stock Software